Cost assurance techniques for projects guaranteed to increase confidence in capital expenditure

 “We have also invested in technology which in-house cost assurance teams might not have access to, and that has vastly improved the logistics of cost assurance, making the process more streamlined and cost-effective.

-“Our cost assurance team also use smart techniques and tools, such as data visualisation and trend / pattern analysis, to bring the process to life and show results in an interactive and informative way — something that can't be done as easily with written report.
-Ultimately, this new technology means findings can be presented in a way that is easier to digest” notes Akhtar.
+Akhtar notes: “Our cost assurance team also use smart techniques and tools, such as data visualisation and trend / pattern analysis, to bring the process to life and show results in an interactive and informative way — something that can't be done as easily with a written report.
+Ultimately, this new technology means findings can be presented in a way that is easier to digest.”

 Yet, while the latest technical innovations are a key part of any good cost assurance offering, there's no substitute for human experience.
 Software can manipulate data, but the knowledge of how to interpret and present findings is part of a team’s professional judgement and opinion.